Sf298/Sauds-Toolbox/README.md

 ## License

-This project free to use and modify, however I request that credit is given if the classes are reused (including if modified).
+This project free to use and modify, however I request that credit is given if the classes are reused (including when modified).